 Each flavor contains a mix of animal-sourced ingredients like lamb, chicken, whitefish, and eggs.
 This variety of quality meats adds to the overall nutritional profile to keep your Chi healthy.

 All these meats mean there isn’t a lot of room for plant ingredients, making this dog food much lower in carbs than the typical kibble diet.

 Like most canned diets, this diet has a lower calorie density than the average dry food, making this the best food for a Chihuahua dog who tends to gain weight easily.
 However, if you want to offer this to your dog who struggles with low blood sugar, it is better to mix it with a high-calorie dry food like our number one and two choices.

 Like all our choices, this food is all-natural grain-free and contains added holistic ingredients and stomach-friendly ingredients to keep your pup feeling their best.

 Like many small dog wet foods, this diet will cost more to feed than even higher-end dry foods.
 If you are on a budget but dealing with a picky eater, mixing a tablespoon or two of this canned food with some dry kibble is a great option.

 Has your Chihuahua recently joined the gray muzzle club?
 If so, you may have noticed that they no longer tolerate their normal diet the way they used to.

-With lower than average fat content for a small dog diet and fewer calories per cup, this is one of the best dog foods for senior Chihuahuas on the market.
+With lower than average fat content for a small toy dog diet and fewer calories per cup, this is one of the best grain-free dog foods for senior Chihuahuas on the market.
 And it achieves these lower levels without sacrificing quality.

-Most senior diets pack in the fiber by replacing meat with carbs, but this food still contains an impressive 32% protein that would make Chi’s of any age happy.
+Most senior diets pack in the fiber by replacing meat with carbs, but this dog food still contains an impressive 32% protein that would make Chi’s of any age happy.
 Much of that protein comes from real animal ingredients like chicken, chicken meal, and salmon meal.

 #5.
 Blue Buffalo Small Breed Adult